maticnetwork/whitepaper/README.md

 8. A rationale of how a Delegate can be trustless entity (eventually on our roadmap)

   Use appcoin security for Delegate collateral and discourage Matic token damaging + short selling
+    - Q. How about blackswan event happen despite of huge appcoin collateral?
+    - A. We need to anticipate its existance and we must refrect it to token value
+      - Q. Hey, it is trustful.
+      - A. No idea for now...

 9. Make Solvency Proof mandatory before assigning one as a delegate.
 Richman can game with this Solvency Proof but appcoin above will mitigate attacking chain